LLMsLab/cookiecutter-ai-flock/{{cookiecutter.project_slug}}/README.md

 {{cookiecutter.package_name}} project.
 Dive in and best of luck with your setup!

-After completing the [Cookiecutter RAG Windows OS Setup Guide](https://llmslab.github.io/ccookiecutter-genai-ml-ai/tutorials/windows-os-setup/), please proceed with the following "Per-project Instructions".
+After completing the [Cookiecutter GenAI, ML & AI Windows OS Setup Guide](https://llmslab.github.io/ccookiecutter-genai-ml-ai/tutorials/windows-os-setup/), please proceed with the following "Per-project Instructions".